1940-1945. The resistance in the dutch province of Limburg

 - Police - Nijmegen - Limburg + -

 Albert Marcusse was married to Johannea Stevens and together they had seven children.
-He was chief inspector (hoofdinspecteur) of police and during the Second World War, he was a member of a resistance group in Nijmegen in which in particular a number of police officers were active.
-The …
+He was chief inspector (hoofdinspecteur) of police and during the Second World War, he was a member of a …

 This person is not (yet?) listed on the walls of the chapel.